camilchp/music-teacher-website/README.md

 > The "Sight Reading" section is currently empty...

 > Iphones are currently not supported because of default sound confinguration (all other devices should work fine)

+Most of the site is coded in python (music.py does most of the musical calculations, script.py scripts the interface), which is allowed by the brython javascript files (at the time of making this website, my JS knowledge is abysmall).
+However, a lot is being done by leveraging CSS classes !